The Royal Academy of Medicine in Ireland holds several annual lectures. Here is a brief summary:

 The Donal Burke Memorial Lecture organised by the Section of General Practice is held in honour of a very well known general practitioner.
 An Academy silver medal is awarded to the lecturer.

 The Annual Graves Lecture sponsored by the Academy is delivered each year in the spring depending on the availability of the lecturer.
 The lecture commemorates Robert Graves, the eminent Dublin physician and it is designed to encourage and promote research in Ireland.
 The lecturer is selected by the RAMI Executive with nominations considered from the Academy's various Section Presidents/Secretaries.
 The subject of the lecture must be of clinical interest embodying original research.
-The lecturer receives the Academy’s silver medal and an Honorarium.
+The lecturer receives the Academy’s silver medal.

 The Haughton Lecture in honour of the Rev. Samuel Haughton is organised by the Section of Bioengineering and an Academy silver medal is awarded to the lecturer.

 The St. Luke’s Lecture is sponsored by the Academy and Saint Luke’s Hospital.
 This lecture is in the field of oncology and is usually delivered in the winter.
 The same conditions apply to this lecture as to the Graves Lecture.
-The lecturer is selected by an Academy/Saint Luke’s committee and receives the silver medal and an honorarium.
+The lecturer is selected by an Academy/Saint Luke’s committee and receives the silver medal.

 The St. Luke’s Young Investigators Award was established in 2004.
 Young oncology researchers may apply through the submission of an abstract together with an up-to-date Curriculum Vitae.
 The presentations precede the main St. Luke's Lecture and the event is held in the winter months.